Pjotr123/purge-old-kernels-2/README.md

 3. Launch it:<br>
 sudo sh /opt/purge-old-kernels-2.sh<br>
 <br>
-You can change the number of kept kernels with --keep N. For example: sudo sh purge-old-kernels-2.sh --keep 3<br>
+You can change the number of kept kernels with '--keep N'.
+For example: sudo sh purge-old-kernels-2.sh --keep 3<br>